SimonRuetz/adapted-variable-density-subsampling/README.md

 Adapted variable density subsampling.

-Packge to reproduce Code from the following Paper.
+Packge to reproduce Code from the following Paper: https://arxiv.org/abs/2206.13796

 Datasets used in Paper: